 Therapy can be an essential part of recovery for those suffering from substance use disorders.
 It can help people understand the root causes of their addiction, develop healthy coping mechanisms, and build a support network.

-There are many different types of therapy for addiction, and at Eagle Creek Ranch Recovery, we offer a variety of therapies to meet the needs of our patients.
+There are many different types of addiction therapy services and Eagle Creek Ranch Recovery, offers a variety of therapies to meet the needs of our patients.
 Therapy is an important part of recovery, so if you or someone you know is struggling with addiction, please reach out to us today.
 We can help.

 At the end of the day, addiction doesn’t have to be a solo venture.
 Our team of trained and passionate therapists/staff is here to make the process smooth.
 You deserve a better life and it’s time we help you fight for that.

 Individual therapy is a type of therapy that focuses on the individual needs of the person struggling with addiction.
 This type of therapy can help identify underlying issues that may be contributing to the addiction, such as trauma or mental health disorders.
-Individual therapy can also provide support and guidance through the recovery process.
+Individual counseling can also provide support and guidance through the recovery process.